Sandesh-naik0/Gym_portfolio/README.md

 commit-2: adding the plan which is in the x-mind file.

 commit-3: built an html file which contains navigation-bar and a home page according to the plan according the xmind-file.

+commit-4: adding the styles to the web-page with images.